dsm23/frameworkintro/README.md

 to run, double click
 C:\Program Files\Atlassian\JIRA\bin\startup.bat

 To use, uncomment in serenity.properties.
-I advise following gitlab wiki.
+I advise following the gitlab wiki.

 ## Zephyr